-- 152. The loan for living costs is available to eligible students who do not have an honours degree from a UK institution (even though they may have previous study).
-Where a student holds an honours degree from a UK institution they will not qualify for the loan for living costs unless one of the exceptions in regulations 7 or 46 (old and new system students) applies. - 153.
-All students will continue to have access to supplementary grants (e.g. Disabled Students Allowances, Childcare Grant) provided that they meet the other eligibility criteria applicable.
+The loan for living costs is available to eligible students who do not have an honours degree from a UK institution (even though they may have previous study).
+Where a student holds an honours degree from a UK institution they will not qualify for the loan for living costs unless one of the exceptions in regulations 7 or 41.

+All students will continue to have access to supplementary grants (e.g. Disabled Students' Allowances, Childcare Grant) provided that they meet the other eligibility criteria applicable.